Innovation grant: short breaks for disabled children aged 5 to 8

 - child sexual exploitation

-- for funding from between 1 and 12 districts or countywide.
-A service is considered countywide if it is available to disabled children, young people and their families across Kent rather than being based in a particular district.
+We have up to £68,000 of funding available for this innovation grant.
+Bids will be in the range of £500 to £10,000 per district.
+You can apply for multiple districts or a countywide offer.
+A service is considered countywide if it is available to disabled children and their families across Kent, rather than being based in a particular district.

 After you apply